abevargas/Java-Programs/README.md

 # Java-Standalone-Programs
-Java files able to be run seperately.
+Java files able to be run seperately with built-in driver.
+Each file has one objective using different methods of programming.